ibexa/documentation-user/docs/getting_started/dashboard_block_reference.md

 ## Orders by status block

-Displays a list of orders by their status.
+Displays a chart presenting the percentage and number of orders with their statuses.
 The chart presents orders in selected statuses: Pending, Processing, Cancelled, Completed.

 On the **Properties** tab, set values in the following fields:

 - **Name** - Enter a name for the block.
 - **Statuses** - Set the statuses of orders that should be included in the list: Pending, Processing, Cancelled, Completed.
+Default value = All.
-- **Periods** - Set the time period: All time, Last day, Last week, This month, this year, Last month.
+- **Periods** - Set the time period: All time, Last day, Last week, Last month.
+Default value = Last month.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of orders and submit your changes.

 ## Products by category block

-Displays a list of products by their category.
+Displays a chart presenting the percentage of products in selected number of categories.
+Some products can be assigned to multiple categories, or be uncategorized.
+You can either enable or disable to show or hide uncategorized products in the chart.

 On the **Properties** tab, set values in the following fields: